 8. Review and negotiate offers

-When you receive an offer, you have a few choices: accept the offer as it is, make a counteroffer or reject the offer.
+When you receive an offer, you have a few choices: Accept the offer as it is, make a counteroffer or reject the offer.

-- How the buyer is paying (cash versus financing)
+- Form of payment (cash versus financing)

 - Type of financing